 Why does it have a negative connotation or sound like a disease?

+“I really believe that all of us have a lot of darkness in our souls.
+Anger, rage, fear, sadness.
 I don’t think that’s only reserved for people who have horrible upbringings.
-I think it really exists and is part of the human condition.
+I think it really exists and is part of the human condition.” — Kevin Bacon

 That is as much of the human condition as the human tendency to be selfish, evil, and cruel.

 However, whenever I have spoken with people about the human condition, the focus is on the negative.

-Part of the explanation may be that we have an unfortunate tendency to see certain groups—especially outsiders and vulnerable people perceived as low status—as being less than fully human.
-One striking example of this ‘blatant dehumanization’ came from a small brain-scan study that found students exhibited less neural activity associated with thinking about people when they looked at pictures of the homeless or of drug addicts, as compared with higher-status individuals.”
+He goes on to say, “One striking example of this ‘blatant dehumanization’ came from a small brain-scan study that found students exhibited less neural activity associated with thinking about people when they looked at pictures of the homeless or of drug addicts, as compared with higher-status individuals.”

 I remember watching America’s Funniest Home Videos as a kid and laughing at the unfortunate accidents that people experienced on camera.

-It sounds wrong to take pleasure in the pain of others, but I am aware of just how often “good people” do just that.
+It sounds wrong to take pleasure in the pain of others, but I am aware of how often “good people” do just that.

-Part of the human condition we experience in relation to others is a belief that there is justice and we get what we deserve in this world.
+Part of the human condition we experience with others is a belief that there is justice and we get what we deserve in this world.

 I jokingly say, “I wonder what I did in a past life to deserve this…” far more often than I should.

 Christian Jarrett also notes that “So strong is our inherent need to believe in a just world, we seem to have an inbuilt tendency to perceive the vulnerable and suffering as to some extent deserving their fate (an unfortunate flip-side to the Karmic idea, propagated by most religions, that the cosmos rewards those who do good—a belief that emerges in children aged just four).”

 The human brain is wired to focus on the negative experiences in our lives.

 Also known as positive-negative asymmetry, this negativity bias means that we feel the sting of a rebuke more powerfully than we feel the joy of praise.”

-This negativity bias finds its way into the philosophical debate about the human condition.
+This negativity bias also finds its way into the philosophical debate about the human condition.

-If we shifted our perspective to talk about the human condition when we were at our peak experiences and not our lowest, I wonder what humanity would look like?
+If we shifted our perspective to talk about the human condition when we were at our peak experiences and not our lowest, I wonder what humanity would look like.

 Would we heal some of the ‘sickness’ and willingness to be cruel in our nature?

-Would referring to the daily acts of kindness, incredible innovations, and humanitarian efforts around the world as the human condition improve humanity for all?
-Want to join in on the philosophical debate; leave your thoughts in the comment section below.
+Would referring to the daily acts of kindness, incredible innovations, and humanitarian efforts worldwide as the human condition improve humanity for all?